 “Florida’s policies must be based on the best interest of Florida citizens, not on the musings of woke corporations.”

-Using the term “woke corporations,” this quote further reinforces the conservative bias by casting entities like Disney in a dismissive or derogatory light.
+By using the term “woke corporations,” this quote further reinforces the conservative bias by casting entities like Disney in a dismissive or derogatory light.

 Although Biasly labels The National Review as Very Conservative, partisanship will vary across articles.
 Therefore, it would be unfair to neglect the minority pieces that fall on the opposing end of the political spectrum.
 Case in point, specific authors affiliated with The National Review, like Ed Barchrach and Austin Berg, wrote an article entitled “Why Chicago Can’t Get a Grip on Its Murder Crisis,” which Biasly classifies as -10% Liberal.

 It covers the rising murder rates in Chicago and how the killings intertwine with a complex intersection of politics, public safety, and police oversight.
 It also addresses structural issues, systemic challenges, and the need for reform, often aligning with left or center-left policy leanings.
-However, the article also emphasizes the importance of professionalism, a desire for effective governance, and the potential pitfalls of politicization.
-These themes can resonate with many conservatives or centrists.

 While the article does highlight problems often associated with liberal agendas (such as addressing racial inequalities, rebuilding trust in communities, and reforming police practices), it also critiques the political theater and the potential misgovernance of the current system.
 This kind of critique could be aligned with a conservative viewpoint, especially when it questions the efficacy of multiple oversight bodies or points to political maneuvers rather than genuine leadership.